jjvaz25/ga-curriculum/curriculum/lesson-plans/04-functions-and-scope/README.md

 * [When Not to Use Arrow Functions](https://www.javascripttutorial.net/es6/when-you-should-not-use-arrow-functions/#:~:text=An%20arrow%20function%20doesn't,that%20uses%20the%20arguments%20object.)

 ## Homework 3
 Javascript code challenges!
-There are 5 Javascript code challenges in the `/starter-code` directory under the file `homework3.js`.
+There are 5 Javascript code challenges in the homework repository.
 Remember to comment out the problems you finish so it does not accidentally interfere with the question you are currently working on.

 ## Homework 1
 Remember Homework 1?
 With the new found knowledge of `document.getElementById()`, you will now be able to complete it.
 It might take a little bit of research on how to edit HTML with JS but thats part of the learning process!
 Give it a shot!